LuFo V-3 Project OFRS

 Leader: ILA R&D GmbH, Partners: DLR e.V., ETW GmbH

-This work receives funding from the German Federal Ministry for Economic Affairs and Energy LuFo V-3/2018-2022 under grant agreement no 20Q1729B.
+This work received funding from the German Federal Ministry for Economic Affairs and Energy LuFo V-3/2018-2022 under grant agreement no 20Q1729B.

 Research Projects Contact